 Achva, a Young Israel program, runs co-ed tours for Jewish high school students with an Orthodox day school background.
 Achva has been running great summer trips since 1981.
 Our many years of experience sets us completely apart from others.
 The program is an incredible synthesis of touring, fun and friends that just cannot be beat.
 Here is some more information about our programs.

-About the Participants Achva gets applicants from all over North America.
+Achva gets applicants from all over North America and beyond.
 While many come from the Northeast of the United States, Achva participants have also come from Florida, California, Texas, Tennessee, Canada and many other communities all over North America.
-In recent summers, we have even had participants from Europe and Israel.
+In past summers, we have even had participants from Europe and Israel.
 Achva participants are best described as Modern Orthodox teens looking to travel, make new friends and have the best summer of their life, while in a religious environment.

-Scholarships Unfortunately, with the exception of Achva Israel, scholarships are not normally available from Achva for our programs.
-In some cases where we have extra space, limited discounts may be available to those with financial need.
+Unfortunately, with the exception of Achva Israel, scholarships are not normally available from Achva for our programs.
+In some cases where we have extra space, limited discounts may be available to those with real financial need.
 We will help people with whatever documentation is necessary to receive any potential scholarship money from outside sources if available.
-We cannot guarantee that any scholarship sources will be available or that you will qualify if they are.

-The current director of Achva, Roger Braverman, started in late 2001.
+Roger Braverman, took over as director in late 2001 and continued until May 2021.
 Roger has sought to continue in the great Achva tradition while at the same time striving to constantly make the programs better and better.
-Roger and the entire Achva staff are proud of our long tradition of successful programs and look forward to additional success in the future.
+Roger and the entire Achva staff are proud of our long tradition of successful programs.

 Q. How long has Achva been around?

 A. Achva started providing tours to Israel in 1981 and has been running amazing trips to various places ever since.
 We especially love hearing from the many parents that tell us that they went on Achva and are now sending their kids.
 For many Achva families, sending kids on Achva is a family tradition.

 Q. Who are the counselors?